 “To the Chicago Outlaws.”
 My agent, Marty Chenovsky, jabbers on as if he hasn’t dropped a major bomb on me.

 “The fuck I am.”
 Last season after San Diego’s way overrated starting quarterback had gone down with a career-ending injury, I’d stepped in and taken San Diego all the way to the playoffs.
 Given my stellar performance, I’d expected to get the starting position.
-Instead, the bastards are trading me to Chicago?
+Instead, the bastards are fucking trading me to Chicago?